I remember the moment when I finally received the email offering me a posting with MSF. My heart was pounding!

-On arrival, soaked to the bone but present, the villagers run to help us unload the boat: we have tuberculosis drugs of course, but also a scale for monitoring malnutrition and how adapting to treatment affects patients’ weight.
+On arrival, soaked to the bone, but here at last, the villagers run to help us unload the boat: we have tuberculosis drugs of course, but also a scale for monitoring malnutrition and how adapting to treatment affects patients’ weight.

-The villagers lead us under a stilt-house and provide mats so that we would not be in the mud.
-There is not much going on here, so it's as if the whole village was attending the consultation!
+The villagers lead us under a stilt-house and provide mats so that we aren't in the mud.
+There is not much going on here, so it's as if the whole village is attending the consultation!